You will learn

 You are now in the Editor and can immediately start developing in HANA.

-http://XXX.XXX.XXX.XXX to the address bar of your browser.
-(Replace
+http://hxehost:8090/sap/hana/ide/ in to the address bar of your browser.
+This works provided you have the

 The first step to start developing a SAP HANA application with SAP HANA Web-based Development Workbench is to create a new package for the application.